n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorymotorhead.md

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/motorhead/).
 ///

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/motorhead/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Motorhead	integrations](https://n8n.io/integrations/motorhead/){:target=_blank .external-link} page.
 ///
 ## Node parameters

-* Session ID
+**Session ID**: n8n creates a new session, or connect to an existing one, with the specified ID.
+[TODO: confirm - not confident of this]

 ## Node reference